 At the preliminary hearing, you will meet with your attorney and the prosecutor.
-With the right criminal defense attorney, you will have prepared plea bargains and well as found holes in the prosecution’s case.
+The right attorney can acquire plea bargains and find holes in the prosecution’s case.

 It will be imperative that you have a court reporter present to record all testimony at the preliminary hearing.
 Should the case go further, you will need the testimony to find any flaws in the accusations.